 "Which do you prefer, the brown castle, the greenish-brown temple, or the other brown castle?" — Zero Punctuation

-Operation Flashpoint: Dragon Rising relies heavily on this trope.
-Granted, the brownish hues were probably a deliberate choice to help make the camouflage more convincing, but it gets jarring when your in-game character and the enemies can easily make out each other over 500 meters away at times, while you're still wondering where the hell are they hiding at.
+- Operation Flashpoint: Dragon Rising relies heavily on this trope.
+Granted, the brown hues were a deliberate choice to help make the camouflage more convincing, but it gets jarring when your in-game character and the enemies can easily make out each other over 500 meters away at times, while you're still wondering where the hell are they hiding at.

 - Metroid Prime 2: Echoes, compared to the first and third games, has a smaller color variation during most of the campaign.
-The Temple Grounds and Agon Wastes sections were very brown and dreary, which contrasted with the purple hues of the more unearthly dark world.
-Torvus Bog, meanwhile, was also mostly brown and grey, but with a fair bit of dull green mixed in.
+The Temple Grounds and Agon Wastes sections is very brown and dreary, which contrasts with the purple hues of the more unearthly Dark World.
+Torvus Bog, meanwhile, is mostly brown and grey, but with a fair bit of dull green mixed in.
 Sanctuary Fortress, on the other hand, punches you in the face with neon shades of blue and red the moment you enter, showing a surreal and more colorful environment.

 - On their default graphics settings, Serious Sam HD: The First Encounter and The Second Encounter both look far more washed out than the original versions.
 Thankfully, the game has a variety of graphic filters to choose from, with "Vivid" being the closest to the original games in terms of color.
 Serious Sam 3 has a similar saturation setting, but is overall much more grey and yellow than the first two, with the graphical slider going all the way to legitimate greyscale.
 The vivid setting doesn't make it like it's predecessors (Serious Sam 2, for instance, is a very colorful game), but does make it more vibrant than other games on this list.

 Hack And Slash

-Diablo III was announced and early screenshots and interviews state that they want it to have a rich color palette with natural areas with a variety of greens, oranges, and blues.
+- Diablo III was announced and early screenshots and interviews stated that they wanted it to have a rich color palette with natural areas with a variety of greens, oranges, and blues.
 Fans started a petition against this; see Aversions and Parodies below for Blizzard's response.

 - Feralas, in an aversion, is a beautiful, mostly-untouched rainforest that is almost entirely a bright, vibrant green.
 Players who are new to the region will be pleasantly surprised by the incredibly green environment since the two areas next to the rainforest are desert.
 Which are, of course, brown and red (Thousand Needles), and Gray.
 (Desolace) There is actually a Night Elf NPC who lampshades the sudden drastic land change.

 Role Playing Game

-Merrill: Fereldan wasn't that brown!
+Merrill: Ferelden wasn't that brown!
 The dirt and the muck give it character!

-2 had a much more stylized color palette than its predecessor, possibly to avert the problems of this trope.
+- DAII has a much more stylized color palette than its predecessor, possibly to avert the problems of this trope.
 Of course, since most of the game takes place in Kirkwall's dusty brown streets and alleyways, or in caves which are likewise brown, this trope gets played straight anyway.
-This is only really averted in Mark of the Assassin, which takes place in an Orlesian castle with all the color that such opulence would suggest.
+This is only really averted in the Mark of the Assassin DLC, which takes place in an Orlesian castle with all the color that such opulence would suggest.

-Final Fantasy XII uses a mix of shades brown, green, yellow, and gray.
-A good portion of the game is in a desert, so it is justified, but areas like plains, forests, or beaches look very bland due to lack of variation in colors.
+- Final Fantasy XII uses a mix of shades brown, green, yellow, and gray.
+A good portion of the game is in a desert, but areas like plains, forests, or beaches look very bland due to lack of variation in colors.
 Especially noticeable if we compared it with the vibrant and colorful world of Spira from the previous entry.
 This might be explained by the fact that the main designer, Akihiko Yoshida, is a fan of earth tones as evidenced by his work.

 - The Fallout series, what with everything having been nuked to within an inch of its life about 200 years ago.
-Very little green has returned.
+Very little green has returned: